mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 In the above example, three pointers target the same memory location, thus we cannot run `delete` for all of them as we face double-delete problems explained in the Delete section.

-## Owner Convention
+## Conventions

+If you start working with an existing project, look for pointer conventions in place.
+If you design a new code put some conventions in place for which object deletes a pointer, what happens to the ownership of a pointer when it is passed to or returned from a function/object.

-In the previous example, we have to decide which one is the owner or which one needs to outlive others, so we run `delete` command on that one and leave the rest as observers.
+For example, in the previous piece of code, we have to decide which object is the owner, i.e., which one needs to outlive others.
+So we `delete` the pointer in that one and leave the rest as observers.

 We can have `owner` as a type alias for `T`.